RayVentura/ShortGPT/README.md

 ## 💁 Contributing

 As an open-source project in a rapidly developing field, we are extremely open to contributions, whether it would be in the form of a new feature, improved infrastructure, or better documentation.

-## 🔗 Get in touch on Twitter 🐦

-Keep up with the latest happenings, announcements, and insights about Short-GPT by checking out our Twitter accounts.
-Spark a conversation with our developer and the AI's own account for fascinating dialogues, latest news about the project, and more.
-We're eager to interact with you and listen to your feedback, concepts, and experiences with Short-GPT.
-Come on board on Twitter and let's navigate the future of AI as a team! 💡🤖
 <p align="center">
   <a href="https://star-history.com/#RayVentura/ShortGPT&Date">
     <img src="https://api.star-history.com/svg?repos=RayVentura/ShortGPT&type=Date" alt="Star History Chart">